HL7/emedicinal-product-info/input/pagecontent/connections.md

 ### How to connect IPS and ePI resources
-The following identifiers are used as connection points between the IPS bundle, the ePI Master List and the ePI document (e.g., PIL or SmPC).
+The following unique identifiers are used as connection points between the IPS bundle, the ePI Master List and the ePI document (e.g., PIL or SmPC).

 **Market Authorization Number (MAN)**
 A marketing authorisation number is used to uniquely identify a medicinal product. it is allocated to a specific strength and pharmaceutical form of the medicinal product.